-- CCHA will work to increase the quantity and quality of housing by seeking additional vouchers through HCVP and other special programs that may be available. - Explore ways to transition families from subsidized housing to other affordable housing opportunities. - Continue to review options for expanding the Authority's portfolio of a diverse range of housing options.
+- CCHA will work to increase the quantity and quality of housing by seeking additional vouchers through HCVP and other special programs that may be available.
+This will include using revenue from the Work Force Housing Opportunities (W.H.O.) program and from the City of Corpus Christi for the tenant-based voucher program to fund additional rental assistance vouchers for very-low income households. - Explore ways to transition families from subsidized housing to other affordable housing opportunities. - Continue to review options for expanding the Authority's portfolio of a diverse range of housing options.